 And the “good guy with a gun” is placing himself in mortal danger by getting involved in that way, because when the police arrive they have no way of knowing which “guy with a gun” is the bad one and which is the good one.
 You may not have noticed, but the police in these United States are trigger-happy.
 Being the good guy with a gun places you in jeopardy of becoming a dead guy with a gun.

-So, Wayne, the best way to stop your proverbial “bad guy with a gun” is when he is a bad guy without a gun.
+So, Wayne, the best time to stop your proverbial “bad guy with a gun” is when he is a bad guy without a gun.
 That’s what background checks are for.

 Ban High-Capacity Magazines